-Madi a Thavha mountain lodge is a 4-star, Fair Trade-certified lodge situated in a valley of the Soutpansberg Mountain about 11 kilometres west of Louis Trichardt/Makhado in Northern Limpopo – there is still a name dispute about Louis Trichardt/Makhado..be aware when following road signs it could be either.
-We are on the scenic R522-road tapping off the N1 in town and going east past Madi a Thavha on towards Vivo, Mapungubwe, Botswana and Zimbabwe.
-The National Kruger Park’s Punda Maria-gate is about 160km east of Madi a Thavha mountain lodge.. about and hour and half’s drive.
+Madi a Thavha mountain lodge is a 4-star, Fair Trade-certified lodge situated in a quiet valley of the Soutpansberg Mountain about 10 km west of Louis Trichardt/Makhado in Northern Limpopo.
+We are on the scenic R522-road tapping off the N1 in town which goes east past Madi a Thavha on towards Vivo, Mapungubwe, Botswana and Zimbabwe.
+The National Kruger Park’s Punda Maria-gate is about 160km east of Madi a Thavha mountain lodge and the Pafuri gate about 2 hour’s drive further North.

 The lodge covers an area of about 320 hectares and is located in Limpopo province on the southern slopes of the Soutpansberg mountain range.
-Our closest town Makhado (which had a name-change from Louis Trichardt recently for the time being) has all the necessities for tourists, shops, churches, schools and hospitals.
+Our closest town, Makhado (which had a name-change from Louis Trichardt recently) has all the necessities for tourists; shops, chemists, schools, hospital tennis and squash courts and a popular golf course.

 We specialize in a cultural experience

-We specialize in showing-off the friendly, vibrant and creative citizens and rich cultural diversity of the far North.
-The lodge is surrounded by Big-Five-country, so even though in ‘cultural mode’, you won’t miss out on a remarkable variety of game, bird, tree and even insects and bat viewing opportunities in the Soutpansberg and Limpopo Valley too.
+Madi a Thavha specialize in showing-off the friendly, vibrant and creative citizens and rich cultural diversity of the far North.
+The lodge is surrounded by Big-Game farms and reserves of this region so even in ‘cultural mode’; you won’t miss out on a remarkable variety of game, bird, tree and even insects and bat viewing opportunities in the Soutpansberg and Limpopo Valley too.

 Historical background of the lodge